jaxtisapia/meteor-hello-world/README.md

 - Can comment for each post
 - Can delete Comment as Post Owner or Comment Owner
 - Can delete Post, only by owner
+- Added a RedirectService at client side to process all redirects

 ### Todos